MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-drawusingd2d.md

 ---
-Description: 'This topic demonstrates the process for drawing an IWICBitmapSource by using Direct2D.' ms.assetid: '11d38c9a-775d-41f7-a193-37b702b29a96'
+Description: This topic demonstrates the process for drawing an IWICBitmapSource by using Direct2D. ms.assetid: 11d38c9a-775d-41f7-a193-37b702b29a96
-title: How to Draw a BitmapSource Using Direct2D
+title: How to Draw a BitmapSource Using Direct2D ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Draw a BitmapSource Using Direct2D

-This topic demonstrates the process for drawing an [**IWICBitmapSource**](-wic-codec-iwicbitmapsource.md) by using Direct2D.
+This topic demonstrates the process for drawing an [**IWICBitmapSource**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapsource?branch=master) by using Direct2D.

 To draw a bitmap source by using Direct2D

 1. Decode a source image and obtain a bitmap source.
-In this example, an [**IWICBitmapDecoder**](-wic-codec-iwicbitmapdecoder.md) is used to decode the image and the first image frame is retrieved.
+In this example, an [**IWICBitmapDecoder**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapdecoder?branch=master) is used to decode the image and the first image frame is retrieved.

     ```C++
        // Create a decoder